sabith-prfm/Login-structure-with-nestjs-vite-app/README.md

 - CORS Policy : only allowed to who connects from `http://localhost:5173`(frontent url- can be updated in env)
 - JWT token used and token validity can be reduced to 5m or 10m through env.

-# Steps to get free MongoDB DB
+# Steps to get free MongoDB Database

  - go to https://cloud.mongodb.com/
  - create New project